 - a) Faculty Council is the governing body of the Glendon Faculty.
-Faculty Council shall establish policy on all academic matters pertaining to the Faculty.
+Faculty Council shall establish policy on all academic matters pertaining to the Faculty and complete other tasks delegated by York University governance bodies.
 To assist in specific tasks of governance, Faculty Council regularly employs Standing Committees.
 Additionally, Faculty Council may appoint special committees when it deems necessary. - b) Faculty Council is established by the York University Senate by means of statutes.
 Senate Executive reviews the rules, structures, and regulations of Faculty Council as they evolve.